hiredmaybe67/hiredmaybe67.github.io/cs-job-market-myths.md

 # 🌐 Is the CS Job Market Really “Cooked”?
 (And Other Myths)

-> soft thoughts on tech, recruiting, and what actually matters ✿

 If you spend any time online, it’s easy to feel like the CS job market is completely hopeless.

-“Tech is cooked.”
-“There are no jobs anymore.”
-“If you didn’t start coding at 12, it’s over.”

-And honestly… I don’t think that’s true.
+This is 90% cope that people aren't where they want to be, and its easy to join in and blame the market instead of working hearder.

 ---